A Rank-Based Reward between a Principal and a Field of Agents: Application to Energy Savings: Extensions

 This equilibrium distribution obtained with $R^*$ is denoted by $\mu^*$.
-Then, \begin{itemize} \item [(i)] the purely ranked reward function $\hat{B}:r\mapsto R^*(q_{\mu^*}(r),r)$ is also an optimal reward, \item[(ii)] the reward function $\hat{R}:x\mapsto R^*(x, F_{\mu^*}(x))$ is also an optimal reward. \end{itemize} \end{theorem} In practice, \Cref{theorem::invariance} has very useful implications.
+Then, \begin{itemize} \item [(i)] the purely rank-based reward function $\hat{B}:r\mapsto R^*(q_{\mu^*}(r),r)$ is also an optimal reward, \item[(ii)] the reward function $\hat{R}:x\mapsto R^*(x, F_{\mu^*}(x))$ is also an optimal reward. \end{itemize} \end{prop} \begin{proof} By definition, the two reward functions $\hat{B}$ and $\hat{R}$ also satisfy the characterization of the equilibrium~\eqref{eq::charac_eq} with $\mu_k=\mu^*$.
+Therefore, under these rewards, agents reach the same equilibrium as with $R$, and their utility is identical.
+Morover, the objective in~\eqref{eq::invariance_problem}. \end{proof} In practice, \Cref{theorem::invariance} has very useful implications.
 It states that complicated reward policies simplify into simple rules.
 The first item shows that we can construct a purely \emph{competitive} game in the sense that the consumers receives incentives only through their rank.
 The second item shows that we can construct a \emph{decentralized} reward since the incentive of each customer only depends on their own consumption.
-Note that this notion of invariance applies at the equilibrium, and the equivalence of the reward is no longer true outside the equilibrium.\\
+Note that this notion of invariance applies at the equilibrium, and the equivalence of the reward is no longer true outside the equilibrium.

-\textit{Numerical experiments.} In order to illustrate the invariance theorem, we show an example of optimization with $R(x,r) = B(r) + C(x)$, where $C(x)$ is taken as a quadratic function.
-During the optimization, we use~\Cref{algo::equilibrium} with a linear decreasing damping ($1/(i+1)$.
-The optimal reward we obtained is depicted in~\Cref{fig::general_reward}.

-Note that the optimal distribution induced by this reward is not depicted.
-In fact, as shown in~\Cref{theorem::invariance}, the same optimal equilibrium as in~\Cref{fig::cdf_1k}.

-\paragraph{Time-dependent effort cost} In the context of ecological transition, the consumers are more willing to contribute to the energy reduction, and therefore the effort cost $c$ can be viewed as a time dependent parameter, modeling the change of customers' behaviour.
+\paragraph{Time-dependent effort cost} In the context of the ecological transition, the consumers are more willing to contribute to the energy reduction, and therefore the effort cost $c$ can be viewed as a time dependent parameter, modeling the change of customers' behavior.

 In this case, with a cost profile $c_k(t)$, $t\in[0,T]$ for each cluster $k$, the consumer's problem becomes